Pavan-AIML/Machine_Learning_Algorithms/README.md

-<h2 align= left> In this project I have implemented all the machine-learning-algorithms those I studied in my machine learning course at Univerty and uploadeed here as the previous github account was locked. </h2>
+<h2 align= left> In this project I have implemented all the machine-learning-algorithms those I studied in my machine learning course at University and uploaded here as the previous github account was locked. </h2>